zodnrk/handout/handout.md

 \newpage

 ## Data Model
-Git's internal data model is extremely simple and elegant, and thus well worth learning about.
+Git's internal data model is designed to be extremely simple and elegant, and thus well worth learning about.
 In order to explore the data model yourself, we recommend reading